conduktor/conduktor-coding-challenge/frontend-developers/README.md

 - `GET|POST /clusters`: list and create clusters
 - `GET|POST /clusters/:clusterId/topics`: list and create topics
 - `GET      /clusters/:clusterId/topics/:topic/data`: get _real-time_ data from a topic
-  - The contract uses SSE, because these are real-time data emit by Apache Kafka
+  - Using SSE: these are real-time data emit by Apache Kafka

 We don't provide you any backend server, you can mock using the OpenAPI specification.